smithc36-tcd/hpc-group/assignment_two/report.md

 |---------|----------|----------|----------|----------|---------|----------|----------|----------|
 | Seconds | 7.080946 | 3.567994 | 1.799715 | 0.924253 | 0.47055 | 0.345014 | 1.003984 | 2.834436 |

- **Which performance optimizations (think about what you learned in the previous module) would be suitable for DFT other than parallelization with OpenMP?
+ **4. Which performance optimizations (think about what you learned in the previous module) would be suitable for DFT other than parallelization with OpenMP?
 Explain, no need to implement the optimizations. **

 There are several suitable optimizations